pagkly/Zed/Investopedia3/What Is a Brokerage Firm House Call.md

 What Is a Brokerage Firm House Call?
 ## What Is a House Call?

-A house call is a demand by a [brokerage firm](https://www.investopedia.com/terms/b/brokerage-company.asp) that an account holder deposit enough cash to cover a shortfall in the amount of money deposited in a margin account.
+A house call is a demand by a [[brokerage firm]](https://www.investopedia.com/terms/b/brokerage-company.asp) that an account holder deposit enough cash to cover a shortfall in the amount of money deposited in a margin account.
 This typically follows losses in the investments bought on margin.

-The call is made when the account balance has fallen below the [maintenance margin](https://www.investopedia.com/terms/m/maintenancemargin.asp) required by the brokerage firm.
+The call is made when the account balance has fallen below the [[maintenance margin]](https://www.investopedia.com/terms/m/maintenancemargin.asp) required by the brokerage firm.
 If the client fails to make up the shortfall in the time specified by the house, the account holder's positions will be liquidated without further notice until the minimum requirement is satisfied.

 ## Understanding House Calls

-The house call is a type of [margin call](https://www.investopedia.com/terms/m/margincall.asp).
+The house call is a type of [[margin call]](https://www.investopedia.com/terms/m/margincall.asp).
 Investors who buy assets using money borrowed from the brokerage firm, or "on margin," are required by the brokerage to retain a minimum amount of cash or securities on deposit to offset losses.1

 ### Key Takeaways